-At 31 December 2018, the Group's total cash and cash equivalents, net of current bank overdrafts, amounted to HK\$37.9 million.
+At 31 December 2019, the Group's total cash and cash equivalents, net of current bank overdrafts, amounted to HK\$37.3 million.
 The net funds are sufficient to finance the Group's working capital and capital expenditure plans.

-At 31 December 2018, total borrowings of the Group amounted to HK\$398.0 million, comprising bank overdrafts of HK\$27.5 million, bank loans of HK\$367.6 million, trust receipt loans of HK\$2.5 million, and obligations under finance leases of HK\$0.4 million, all of which are denominated in Hong Kong dollars.
-The average effective interest rates for each of these borrowings at 31 December 2018 ranged from approximately 3.2% to 5.5%.
+At 31 December 2019, total borrowings of the Group amounted to HK\$254.2 million, comprising bank overdrafts of HK\$24.1 million, bank loans of HK\$228.7 million and trust receipt loans of HK\$1.4 million, of which HK\$197.6 million were denominated in Hong Kong dollars, HK\$23.0 million were denominated in RMB and HK\$33.6 million were denominated in USD respectively.

-The Group's trade receivable turnover, inventory turnover and trade payable turnover for the year were approximately 63 days, 92 days and 75 days respectively.
+The Group's trade receivable turnover, inventory turnover and trade payable turnover for the year were approximately 66 days, 99 days and 91 days respectively.
 These turnover periods are consistent with the respective policies of the Group on credit terms granted to customers and obtained from suppliers.

-As at 31 December 2018, the Group's total current assets were HK\$3,598.0 million, compared to HK\$837.6 million as at 31 December 2017, and the Group's total current liabilities were HK\$3,340.3 million compared to HK\$907.4 million as at 31 December 2017.
-The current ratio (current assets/current liabilities) as at 31 December 2018 was 1.08 times, compared to 0.92 times as at 31 December 2017.
-The increases in current assets and current liabilities as at 31 December 2018 were mainly due to the inclusion of the assets and liabilities of the discontinued investment properties business classified as assets and associated liabilities held for sale.
+As at 31 December 2019, the Group's total current assets were HK\$626.5 million compared to HK\$3,598.0 million as at 31 December 2018, and the Group's total current liabilities were HK\$594.4 million compared to HK\$3,340.3 million as at 31 December 2018.
+The current ratio (current assets/current liabilities) as at 31 December 2019 was 1.05 times, compared to 1.08 times as at 31 December 2018.

-During the year, the Company had not issued any other new shares and had not repurchased any of its own shares on the Stock Exchange.
+During the year, the Company had not issued any new shares and had not repurchased any of its own shares on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").

-At 31 December 2018, the Company had in issue a total of 946,116,360 ordinary shares.
+At 31 December 2019, the Company had in issue a total of 946,116,360 ordinary shares.
 A new share option scheme (the "2016 Share Option Scheme") has been adopted by the shareholders of the Company at the annual general meeting of the Company held on 7 June 2016.
 There were no share options granted, exercised, lapsed or cancelled since the adoption of the 2016 Share Option Scheme.
-As at 31 December 2018, the Company did not have any share options outstanding.
+As at 31 December 2019, the Company did not have any share options outstanding.